miadehaan/burger/README.md

 ## Installation
-To install this application...
+To install this application, run:

+`npm install`

 ## Usage
-This project will be used for...
+This project will be used for people who want to sort out the burgers they've eaten!

 ## Technologies
 - Node.js